Financial Assistance Resources

-Candlelighters Childhood Cancer Foundation (CCCF) is a nonprofit organization that provides information, peer support and advocacy through publications, an information clearinghouse and a network of local support groups.
-CCCF maintains a list of organizations to which eligible families can apply for financial assistance.
+American Childhood Cancer Foundation (ACCF) is a nonprofit organization that provides information about many aspects of cancer, including a list of organizations that offer financial assistance to eligible families.
 Call (800) 366-CCCF (2223).

 The Internal Revenue Service (IRS) can provide information about tax deductions for medical costs that are not covered by insurance policies.
-For example, tax-deductible expenses might include mileage for trips to and from medical appointments, out-of-pocket costs for treatment, prescription drugs or equipment, and the cost of meals during lengthy medical visits.
-The local IRS office, tax consultants, or certified public accountants can determine whether medical costs are tax deductible.
+Examples include mileage for trips to and from medical appointments, out-of-pocket costs for treatment, prescription drugs, or equipment, and the cost of meals during lengthy medical visits.
+Your local IRS office, tax consultants, or certified public accountants can determine whether medical costs are tax deductible.
 Call (800) 829-1040.

-State and local social-services agencies can provide help with food, housing, prescription drugs, transportation and other medical expenses for those who are not eligible for other programs.
-Information can be obtained by contacting your state or local agency, listed in your local telephone directory.
+State and local social services agencies can provide help with food, housing, prescription drugs, transportation, and other medical expenses for those who are not eligible for other programs.
+For information, contact your state or local agency, listed in your local telephone directory.

-The International Cancer Information Service Group (ICISG) is an independent international organization composed of cancer information services.
-Its mission is to provide high-quality cancer information services and resources to those concerned about, or affected by, cancer throughout the world.
-Cancer-information services are available in many countries to provide information and answer questions about cancer.
-They may also be able to help locate financial assistance close to where you live.
-A list of these cancer information services is available on the ICISG Web site or may be requested by writing to the Nation Cancer Institute Public Inquiries Office, Cancer Information Service, Room 3036A, 6116 Executive Boulevard, MSC 8322, Bethesda, MD 20892-8322, USA.
+The International Cancer Information Service Group (ICISG) is an independent international organization whose mission is to provide high quality cancer information services and resources.
+Cancer information services are available in many countries and they may be able to help locate financial assistance close to where you live.
+A list of these cancer information services is available on the website or may be requested by writing to the National Cancer Institute Public Inquiries Office, Cancer Information Service, Room 3036A, 6116 Executive Boulevard, MSC 8322, Bethesda, MD 20892-8322, USA.

 International Union Against Cancer (UICC)